vatsal121/datingSitePHP/README.md

 register.php  |  root Folder
 edit-profiles.php  |  root Folder
 favourite_list.php  |  root Folder

+##### The functionality achieved in the following pages are fully implemented by us both.

 - Tasks By Vatsal Chauhan and Meet Patel combined